uiceds/cee-492-term-project-fall-2022-jiaotonguniv/manuscript.md

   Usage in weekdays are often higher than weekends.
   Usage in warmer days are often higher than colder days.

-But as we move closer the the actual stop-by-stop prediction, we need to understand how the location and the characteristc of each stop changes how the large trends' impact on those stops.
+But as we move closer the the actual stop-by-stop prediction, we need to understand how the location and the characteristic of each stop changes how the large trends' impact on those stops.
 The main data set (1.2.2 London.csv) provides a chance to look extremely closely to certain stops in certain time spans, for us to verify out speculations, or to discover new revelation.

 ![](images/LBS.png)